Microsoft and Meta Platforms lead Wall Street higher

 NEW YORK — (AP) — Microsoft and Meta Platforms are driving Wall Street higher on Thursday after profits for the Big Tech companies at the start of the year turned out to be even bigger than analysts expected.

-Microsoft jumped 10.2% after the software giant said strength in its cloud computing and artificial intelligence business drove its overall revenue up 13% from a year earlier.
+Microsoft jumped 9% after the software giant said strength in its cloud computing and artificial intelligence businesses drove its overall revenue up 13% from a year earlier.

-CVS Health and a bevy of other companies also joined the growing stream of better-than-expected profit reports that have been helping to steady Wall Street over the last week.
-The S&P 500 is back to within 9% of its record set earlier this year, after briefly dropping nearly 20% below the mark.
+CVS Health, Carrier Global and a bevy of other companies also joined the stream of better-than-expected profit reports that have helped steady Wall Street over the last week.
+The S&P 500 is back to within 8.5% of its record set earlier this year, after briefly dropping nearly 20% below the mark.

+Still, plenty of uncertainty remains about whether President Donald Trump's trade war will force the economy into a recession.
+A couple mixed reports on the U.S. economy Thursday followed up on several recent updates that have suggested it's weaker than expected.

 And even though companies have been reporting better profits for the first three months of the year than analysts expected, many CEOs are remaining cautious about the rest of the year.

 General Motors cut its forecast for profit in 2025, for example.
-It said it's assuming it will feel a hit of $4 billion to $5 billion because of tariffs, and it expects to offset at least 30% of it.
-GM's stock slipped 0.3%.
+It said it's assuming it will feel a hit of $4 billion to $5 billion because of tariffs.
+GM's stock nevertheless rose 2%.
+The automaker said it expects to offset at least 30% of the tariff impact.

-McDonald's joined Chipotle and other restaurant chains that have seen customers get more cautious amid all the uncertainty about the economy and inflation that's still higher than many people would like.
+McDonald's joined Chipotle and other restaurant chains that have seen customers get more cautious amid all the unknowns about the economy and inflation that's still higher than many people would like.

 Such conditions are raising the threat of a worst-case scenario called “stagflation,” where the economy stagnates yet inflation remains high.
 It’s so hated because the Federal Reserve has no good tools to fix both problems at the same time.
 If the Fed were to try to help one problem by adjusting interest rates, it would likely make the other worse.